SDBrett/jekyllblog/_posts/2016-06-26-ms-local-administrator-password-solution-part-1.md

 [![ADSI Edit](/assets/images/2016/06/ADSIedit-Connecto.png)]({{site.url}}/assets/images/2016/06/ADSIedit-Connecto.png)

 Find the OU which contains computers that are going to have their passwords set using LAPS.
 Right click > Properties > Security > Advanced.
-For each non-administrative group, edit the permissions and make sure &#8220;All Extended Rights&#8221; is unchecked.
+For each non-administrative group, edit the permissions and make sure "All Extended Rights&#8221; is unchecked.

 [![Group Rights](/assets/images/2016/06/GroupRights.png)]({{site.url}}/assets/images/2016/06/GroupRights.png)